Citus 11.0 beta is out! 🐘🦄 Read all about 11.0 beta and then give it a test drive. 🚗

 Speed up queries by 20x to 300x (or more) through parallelism, keeping more data in memory, higher I/O bandwidth, and columnar compression.

 Focus on your application and forget about your database.
-Run Citus in the cloud as a built-in option on Azure Database for PostgreSQL.
+Run Citus in the cloud with Azure Cosmos DB for PostgreSQL.

 With Citus you can use all your favorite Postgres features at scale, including data types, operators, functions, extensions, and indexes.
 Plus the reliability of Postgres and all the ongoing innovation in the Postgres community.
 Also, JSONB.